AcademySoftwareFoundation/rez/ASWF/TSC/project-reviews/README.md

 # Project reviews

-Every year, we have to do a projecct review thta we present to the TAC.
+Every year, we have to do a project review that we present to the TAC.

 This folder contains our past presentations.